Quito – Equador

 So, not too bothered then that we aren’t sticking around (though I may be doing them a disservice as appearances can be deceptive).

 We met the Galapagos representative and some of the other people that will be joining us on the trip.
 We’re actually only out on the islands for 4 days (3 nights), some of the others are staying on the boat for a whole

 week.
-Mr. Galapagos tells us that 50% of the wildlife is underwater and we will be doing lots of snorkelling.
+Mr. Galapagos tells us that 50%!o(MISSING)f the wildlife is underwater and we will be doing lots of snorkelling.
 He says we will find that the wild life isn’t as wild as we might think, and it is quite common to go swimming with sea-lions, turtles and sharks. (‘Scuse me, did he say sharks?)